 Saint Frediano’s Basilica is dedicated to an Irish pilgrim monk.
 Here you find a gold mosaic with Christ in an aureole that dominates the façade, flanked by two angels with the twelve apostles in a row underneath.
 The interiors are Romanesque and I must mention the baptismal font from the mid-12th century with reliefs of the life of Moses around the outside.
 The fourth chapel of the left aisle, the so-called Cappella Trenta, contains a polyptych made in marble, with bas-reliefs by Jacopo della Quercia.

 Piazza Napoleone is a large square with a monument of Maria-Luisa of Bourbon-Parma, who was really popular among the citizens of Lucca.
 The entire west side of the piazza is taken by the Palazzo della Provincia.
 It is a construction from 1578 where once lived Elisa Baciocchi, the sister of Napoleone.
-Here you can visit the Museo del Risorgimento, in the Cortile degli Svizzeri, that holds documents of Italian unification movement between 1851 and 1870.
+Here you can visit the Museo del Risorgimento, in the Cortile degli Svizzeri, which holds documents of the Italian unification movement between 1851 and 1870.

 Other Places to visit in Lucca, Italy

 Museum of Palazzo Mansi

 Palazzo Mansi is a 16th-century palace in Baroque style, which is hosting a National Gallery with a focus on Venetian, Flemish, and Florentine paintings, such as the Mannerist Pontormo and Paolo Veronese, Andrea del Sarto, and Bronzino.

 The Baroque Gardens of Palazzo Pfanner

 Palazzo Pfanner was built around 1667 near the northern fortification belt.
 It holds a Baroque garden with statues and fountains, where is possible to take a breath and enjoy the silence.
 The beautiful ornate staircase connects the first floor to the second, where you can visit a small but precious collection museum of costume and accessories displays from the 18th and 19th.